localstack/snowflake-docs/content/en/user-guide/snowflake-drivers/index.md

 title: "Snowflake Drivers"
 linkTitle: "Snowflake Drivers"
 weight: 1
-description: Get started with connecting the LocalStack Snowflake emulator with various drivers
+description: Get started with Snowflake Drivers in LocalStack for Snowflake
 ---

 ## Introduction

 Snowflake Drivers enable the use of programming languages like Go, C#, and Python for developing applications that interact with Snowflake.
-The LocalStack Snowflake emulator facilitates testing Snowflake integration without connecting to the actual Snowflake instance.
-This guide provides instructions on connecting the LocalStack Snowflake emulator with various drivers.
+The Snowflake emulator facilitates testing Snowflake integration without connecting to the actual Snowflake instance.
+This guide provides instructions on connecting the Snowflake emulator with various drivers.

 ## Snowflake Connector for Python

 The Snowflake Connector for Python (`snowflake-connector-python`) is a Python library that facilitates connecting Python programs to Snowflake databases and executing operations.
-Utilize this connector to link to the LocalStack Snowflake emulator for testing your Snowflake integrations in Python.
+Utilize this connector to link to the Snowflake emulator for testing your Snowflake integrations in Python.

 To install the Snowflake Connector for Python, execute the following command: